mikiungolo/AI-Studio/README.md

 ## 🇬🇧 English

 **AI-Studio** is an open-source software developed to automate the conversion of university video lectures into structured LaTeX notes.
-The system processes the audio track and the visual stream (slides/whiteboard) in parallel, generating an academic document that is coherent with your pre-existing study materials.
+The system supports **flexible input combinations**: video lectures, PDF slides, professor's notes, or any combination thereof.
+Students can choose which materials to provide based on availability, and the system will process them in parallel to generate a coherent academic document aligned with pre-existing study materials.

 ### Technical Manual: Architecture and Workflow